gjsxo0828/multimodal/dataPreparationVQA.md

 ```python
 print(llava_call("How many slices of pizza are there?", "./images/pizza.png"))
 ```
->  The image shows a slice of pizza with toppings, but the number of slices is not visible in the photo.
-There is one slice that can be seen clearly, but the rest of the pizza is out of view or obscured by the top of the slice.
+>  There are eight slices of pizza on the plate.

 ```python
 print(llava_call("Is this a vegetarian pizza?", "./images/pizza.png"))
 ```
->  The image you've provided appears to be a deep-dish pizza with several toppings.
-It has a layer of what looks like tomato sauce, cheese, meat that could be sausage or ground beef, and vegetables such as onions, olives, and possibly peppers.
-While the pizza contains vegetables, which are common in vegetarian pizzas, it also includes meat, which would not make it vegetarian according to traditional definitions of a vegetarian diet.
+>  This pizza is not a vegetarian pizza.
+It appears to have meat on it, which makes it non-vegetarian.
+Specifically, the toppings include chunks of meat, suggesting that it is not suitable for those who follow a vegetarian diet.

 ```python
 Image(filename='./images/tree.png')